iHRIS/iHRIS/docs/user/people.md

 There are two types of information that can be edited in a Person record: the basic information that is included in the initial “Add Person” form when a new record is created, and additional information that is added once a new employee has started work.

-##### Basic Employee Information

-To add or update information in an existing employee record:

-1. Following the process described previously to search for a record, locate the existing employee record that you wish to modify and click on it to open the record.
-2. At the top of the right sidebar click on the "Edit" button.

-3. Add information to the record.
-Here are a few tips:

-● The record page is broken into multiple sections.
-You can scroll down to access a different section, or you can click on a section from the right sidebar to skip directly to that section.

-● For the fields you wish to edit you can select item(s) from dropdown list(s) or type information directly into the record in any section and field.

-● Fields that are required are indicated with a red asterisk.
-Note: there are additional required fields when editing a record than when initially creating a record.

-● Remember that for some fields it will be possible to include more than one entry.

-4. The following fields from the Add Person module can be edited after clicking the “Edit” button

-1. Photo
-2. Names (Basic Information)
-3. Demographic Details
-4. Identifiers
-5. Contact Details
-6. Language Details
-7. Remarks

-5. You can also add or edit additional fields from here, including whether the employee is active, Disability information, Dependent Details, Training Details, and attachment documents.

 **Disability Details**